pink-junkjard/hyperfiddle/README.md

 Performance (Hyperfiddle must respond as fast as a Clojure repl)

-- [x] Perf: data loop running in JVM
+- [x] API: data loop running in JVM
-- [ ] Perf: automatically optimize hydrates for cache locality (using link graph)
+- [ ] API: automatically optimize hydrates for cache locality (using link graph)
-- [ ] Release CLI to serve your fiddles (no http/backend boilerplate for application developers)
+- [ ] API: Release CLI to serve your fiddles (no http/backend boilerplate for application developers)
-- [ ] UX: improve popovers, finish stage/discard UX
+- [ ] UI: improve popovers, finish stage/discard UX
-- [ ] UX: Human readable URLs and customizable URL router
+- [ ] UI: Human readable URLs and customizable URL router
-- [ ] UX: Fix query param tooltips when you hover an anchor
+- [ ] UI: Fix query param tooltips when you hover an anchor

 ### 0.2.0